 X-rays, scans and other tests are sometimes required to make a diagnosis and your osteopath can do these privately or may refer to your GP or a specialist for any additional investigations or treatment.

 Don’t put up with neck pain!
-For further information about this or any other general aches, pains, orthopaedic or musculoskeletal problems, arrange a consultation with our friendly, experienced team at Sandbach Osteopathic and Sports Injury Clinic on 01270 759 491.
+For further information about this or any other general aches, pains, orthopaedic or musculoskeletal problems, arrange a consultation with our friendly, experienced team at Sandbach Osteopathic and Sports Injury Clinic on 01270 759 491 or book online now.

 This type of myoligamentous injury to the neck can result from any sudden uncontrolled movement to the neck resulting in strain and resultant muscle guarding.
 It doesn't always occur after a road traffic collision but is common after such due to the combination of unexpected impact and potentially high impact forces at play.